theriley106/Patient-Matching/README.md

 split each value on a space character and calculate the sum of levenshtein distances for each piece divide the sum of levenshtein distances by the length of the word -> set as distanceScore

-if distanceScore is within a certain threshold (our program is .2) add the column weight to a combined score value
+if distanceScore is within a certain threshold add the column weight to a combined score value
+# our program has a default threshold of 0.2

-the relationship between the rows is now defined numerically -> the highest value score is now the most similar row
+the relationship between the rows is now defined numerically the highest value score is the most similar row
 ```